Threshold effects in SO(10) models with one intermediate breaking scale: Summary and Conclusions

 We have solved the RG running in these models and studied whether or not gauge coupling unification is achieved and, if so, whether or not the prediction for the proton lifetime is above the experimental lower bound.
 Gauge coupling unification was achieved in models with $\G{422}$, $\G{422D}$, $\G{421}$, $\G{3221}$, or $\G{3221D}$ as intermediate symmetries.
 Of these, only $\G{422}$ and $\G{3221}$ predicted a proton lifetime that is above the experimental lower bound, with $\tau_p\approx 1.2\times 10^{38}\,\text{yr}$ and $\tau_p \approx 9.4\times 10^{34}\,\text{yr}$, respectively.
 These two models are the well-studied PS and left-right models.

 Threshold corrections have been computed for the model with direct breaking as well as the models in which gauge coupling unification occurred.
-For the model with direct breaking, we have found that gauge coupling unification can be achieved with a long enough proton lifetime if $\eta_i\in[-3,+3]$.
+For the model with direct breaking, we have found that gauge coupling unification can be achieved with a long enough proton lifetime if $\eta_i\in[-2,+2]$.
 This holds with RG running at both one-loop and two-loop level.

 The models with intermediate symmetries for which the predicted proton lifetimes are too short can be saved by invoking threshold corrections, given that they are large enough.
 For the models based on $\G{422D}$ and $\G{3221D}$, it is sufficient to have $\eta_i\in[-1,+1]$, both with one-loop and two-loop level RG running.
 The model based on $\G{421}$, on the other hand, requires larger threshold corrections.
 With RG running at one-loop level, the proton decay bound can be evaded with $\eta_i\in[-3,+3]$, while at two-loop level, $\eta_i\in [-4,+4]$ is required.
+It should be noted that already for $\eta_i\in [-3,+3]$, the perturbation from the relevant scale is quite large (a factor of about $20$).
+Such a large deviation may therefore not be considered to be very natural, since a significant amount of fine-tuning may be necessary.
+The main point of this work is to illustrate this trade-off between naturalness and viability in the various models based on $\SO10$.

 The results in this work assume the specific model details as described in Sec.~\ref{sec:models}.
 It should be noted that it is possible to modify some of these details while still achieving the same symmetry breaking chain.
 However, the results reported in this work can be seen as representative of these models.
 Furthermore, in the construction of the models, we have not taken into account any constraints from the scalar potential.
 It would be interesting to investigate this since there can be correlations between the masses of the scalars that could impact the results.